mandarpriya/Climate-Analysis/README.md

 ### RDI 48 monthly Index
 ![RDI 48 Monthly ](DWD_Folder/Plots/RDI_48_Hamburg.png)

-# Analysis:-
-We  extend our analysis by focusing on long term trend, so using annual series of drought indices with a frequency of 3,6,9,12 .
+# Analysis:- Focus is on long term trend, so using monthly series of drought indices with a frequency of 12,36,24,48 .
 The plots shows that last decade has witnesses increase in temperature and on the other decrease in precipitation.
 This makes the situation worse in future as with further increase in temperature the weather will becoe more dry and will result in a further decrease in precipitation resulting in a severe drought.
+Inference and Analysis:
+### The 12-month RDI analysis for Hamburg Fuhlsbüttel from 1990 to 2025 reveals a shifting pattern in annual drought dynamics.
+While the early 1990s experienced substantial wet conditions—including the wettest period in May 1994 (RDI = 2.6)—recent decades have seen more frequent and intense droughts, culminating in the extreme event of January 2019 (RDI = -3.0).
+Overall, 28.2% of the period was marked by drought (RDI < -0.5), and 7.8% experienced severe drought (RDI < -1.5), indicating a significant increase in water stress risk, particularly in the last decade.
+These findings emphasize the importance of ongoing monitoring and adaptation strategies, especially in light of potential climate-driven shifts in hydrological cycles.